srihari98/medicine-management-system/README.md

 # medicine-management-system
-medicine management system ,insert and delete the medicine.list of medicine and individual medicine list MRP and total amount of medicine
+My project is about Medicine Management Record System and it's give complete details of a medicine. which help us to sell and buy to customers and have a records of medicines ,that how many we are selling ,what medicines and we can create customer bill.